joswinkj/question_answering/README.md

 Eg: python Main.py 'what is the population of India' 'data_file.txt'

-python sample_qa.py 'how much percentage of oil consumed is imported in US'
+python Main.py 'how much percentage of oil consumed is imported in US' 'data_file.txt'